 - More opportunities for intentional community learning are coming – keep an eye out for them in our newsletters and eblasts.

 As we move into this conversation, we acknowledge the time and place in which we’re having it.
-In a country and economy built on dispossession of land and labor through a myriad of forces – including colonization, slavery, an unjust immigration system.
+In a country and economy built on dispossession of land and labor through a myriad of forces beginning with colonization, slavery, environmental destruction, and an unjust immigration system.
 At a time when wealth inequality is soaring, when vast disparities exist along lines of race, gender, ability, citizenship.
 And within an organization that affirms the value of artists’ and activists’ work, that advocates for the equitable distribution of resources to cultural workers in the South, and that includes a call for economic justice within our mission statement.